The-Wishlist-Co/docs/customersvcApi.md

 ## Update a Customer
 Updates Customer fields.

 The updateCustomer API determines which customer to update by comparing the unique customer identifiers, in the priorithy of id, CustomerRef, then email.

-There are two additional APIs to update customer using specifically the id or CustomerRef, which will work more efficiently.
+*Note: There are two additional APIs to update customer using specifically the id or CustomerRef, which will work more efficiently than this API.*

 Endpoint: ```/api/v2/customers```